Skip to content

 Sentiment:

 But the above few shot learning based prompt has limitions which are explained detaily in our Prompt Engineering vs Finetuning guide.
-If you have decided to finetune a LLM rather than using a base LLM model with prompt enginnering, you need to prepare the data in a particular way.
+If you have decided to finetune an LLM rather than using a base LLM with prompt enginnering, you need to prepare the data in a different way.

 When you need to prepare the data for finetuning, organize it in a table format using a spreadsheet application like Excel or Google Sheets.
 The table should have "prompt" and "completion" columns.
 Each training example from the previous few-shot learning will become a separate row in this table.